kubernetes/autoscaler/addon-resizer/README.md

 # addon-resizer

 This container image watches over another container in a deployment, and vertically scales the dependent container up and down.
-Currently the only option is to scale it linearly based on the number of nodes, and it only works for a singleton.
+Currently supported options are linear and exponential scaling.
+Addon-resizer only works for a singleton.

 ## Nanny program and arguments